 You know what else?
 The more often you ship your ideas, the less it bothers you when it doesn’t work out as planned and the more often you succeed.

 You are never more than one great idea away from achieving a major breakthrough.
-It’s entirely possible that you have already had the breakthrough idea, but you won’t see the breakthrough until you ship it.
+It’s entirely possible that you have already had the breakthrough idea, but you won’t see the breakthrough until you become a real artist… because, as Steve Jobs reminded us, real artists ship!

 Photo Copyright: Albert Watson